eXpansionPluginPack/eXpansion/Faq/Topics/en/widgets_move.md

 ﻿Faq: widgets help

-#Widgets: how to enable moving and lock the widget positions ?
+#Widgets: How to move widgets ?

-		1. access the menu, use mouse right button and click to anywhere at game screen area.
+* First open the menu.
+    * Simply right click anywhere on the screen.
+    * A menu should popup.

-		2.select Hud --> Move Positions
+* Go to Hud > Move Positions

-Now all movable widgets starts to blink with blue colour.
+    * Now all movable widgets starts to blink with blue colour.
 These are the widgets you can move.

+* You can drag and drop this widgets to the position you desire.
-When you are happy with the new widget positions and wish to lock the positions:
+* Once you are done you need to lock them

-		1. access the menu, use mouse right button and click to anywhere at game screen area.
+* Open the menu
+    * Simply right click anywhere on the screen.
+    * A menu should popup.

-		2. select Hud --> Lock Positions
+* select Hud > Lock Positions

-If you wish to revert everything back to default positions:
+**If you wish to revert everything back to default positions :**

-		1. access the menu, use mouse right button and click to anywhere at game screen area.
+* Open the menu
+    * Simply right click anywhere on the screen.
+    * A menu should popup.

-		2. select Hud --> Reset Positions
+* Go to Hud > Reset positions

-If you can't access menu, or you have disabled other settings and wish to revert the widgets back to original state, you can reset the hud by typing /hud reset
+If you can't access menu, or you have disabled other settings and wish to revert the widgets back to original state, you can reset the hud by typing `/hud reset`

+**You can also use middle click of your mouse to move & lock widgets**